mzamora1/Engineering-Project/README.md

 # Engineering Project
 This repository contains all of the code, assets, libraries used in our project

+Some exercises will run in the p5.editor but some wont

+For the most stable experience follow these instructions

 ## Instructions to run program:
  1. Download Visual Studio Code [here](https://code.visualstudio.com/Download)
  1. Clone repository on your computer (click green 'code' button on github and select 'Download zip')